Renewable Energy Subsidies: The Complete U.S. Guide

 Maryland: State solar grant program (up to $1,000), sales tax exemption, property tax exemption.

 Texas: Property tax exemption on added home value from solar.
-No state income tax means the federal credit is your primary incentive, but it's a powerful one.
+No state income tax means there's no state solar tax credit either, so with the federal credit also gone, incentives here are mainly local utility programs and the property tax exemption.

 Utility Rebates and Programs